Analyzing Delta Air Lines's Unusual Options Activity - News Break

 Analyzing Delta Air Lines's Unusual Options Activity

-Shares of Delta Air Lines (NYSE:DAL) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $43.05.
-Exceptionally large volume (compared to historical averages) is one reason for which options market activity can be considered unusual.
+Delta Air Lines (NYSE:DAL) shares experienced unusual options activity on Thursday.
+The stock price moved up to $42.73 following the option alert.
+One way options market activity can be considered unusual is when volume is exceptionally higher than its historical average.
 The volume of options activity refers to the number of contracts traded over a given time period.
-The number of unsettled contracts that have been traded, but not yet closed, is called open interest.
-These contracts are not yet closed because a buyer has not purchased the contract, or a seller has not sold it.www.benzinga.com
+Open interest is the number of unsettled contracts that have been traded but not yet closed by either counterparty.
+In other words, open interest represents the quantity of contracts that individual parties have written but not yet found a counterparty for (i.e. a buyer finding a seller, or a seller finding a buyer).www.benzinga.com

 Comments / 0